crcPengu1n/FCOS-Object-Detection-Module/README.md

 ## File Structure

 - `fcos.py`: Main module file containing all classes and functions for the FCOS detector.
-- `cs639/`: Directory containing support modules like data loading utilities.
+- `tools/`: Directory containing support modules like data loading utilities.
+- 'fcos.ipynb': Run the demo of fcos.

 ## Classes and Functions